Back

 View source

-Saturday Night Live's recent opening sketch featured James Austin Johnson portraying "President Donald Trump" delivering a message regarding national stability.
-The sketch addressed public concerns about the potential domestic impacts of a hypothetical conflict in Iran and rising gas prices.
+The segment addressed public concerns about the potential domestic impacts of a hypothetical conflict in Iran and the issue of rising gas prices.

-The segment began with a family discussing the impact of high gas prices.
-The simulated Trump character then appeared, acknowledging past campaign promises such as lower gas prices and avoiding wars.
-He commented on the current cost of gas and the stock market's performance, humorously attributing the high prices to "The Epstein Files."
+He acknowledged past campaign promises, such as lowering gas prices and avoiding foreign wars, before commenting on the current cost of gas and the performance of the stock market.
+The character humorously attributed high prices to "The Epstein Files."